stytchauth/stytch-ios/README.md

 ## Requirements

-The Stytch Swift SDK requires is compatible with apps targeting the following Apple platforms: iOS 11.3+, macOS 10.13+, tvOS 11+, watchOS 4+
+The Stytch Swift SDK requires is compatible with apps targeting the following Apple platforms:
+- iOS 11.3+
+- macOS 10.13+
+- tvOS 11+

 ## Installation